pythaiml/funAGI/README.md

 # FundamentalAGI Project Setup

-For a deeper dive into SocraticReasoning.py visit <a href="https://rage.pythai.net/understanding-socraticreasoning-py/">understanding-socraticreasoning-py</a><br />
+For a deeper dive into <a href="https://github.com/pythaiml/funAGI/blob/main/SocraticReasoning.py">SocraticReasoning.py</a> visit <a href="https://rage.pythai.net/understanding-socraticreasoning-py/">understanding-socraticreasoning-py</a><br />

 See also <a href="https://rage.pythai.net/draw_conclusionself/">draw_conclusion(self)</a><br />